 1 Corinthians 11:3 states that the “head of every woman is the man.”
 This passage, as well as many others, has been used to keep women in a subordinate position throughout most of the last 2000 years.

 Do women support this inferiority today?
 If they do feel they are men’s equals, how can they square that with the teachings of Christianity?
+While things have moved in a positive direction for women, there’s still a long way to go.
+Women should reject the place that’s expected by them from Christianity, and always keep positive self-esteem instead in relationships.

 10. Women Should Be Submissive